 When cooked, the flesh becomes softer and more tender.
 Some popular recipes that use Hatch peppers include:

-Hatch Chile Enchiladas: This dish is made by rolling corn tortillas filled with cheese and chicken topped with Hatch green chile sauce.
+Hatch Chile Enchiladas: This dish is made by rolling corn tortillas filled with cheese and chicken topped with Hatch green chile peppers sauce.

 Green Chile Stew: This stew is made with pork, hominy, potatoes, and Hatch green chiles.